waku-org/specs/standards/core/sync.md

 those MUST be stored.
-In the case of an empty payload, the client MUST send back a `SyncPayload` with all the hashes previoudly found in the `hashes` field and an empty `nengentropy` field.
+In the case of an empty payload, the client MUST send back a `SyncPayload` with all the hashes previously found in the `hashes` field and an empty `nengentropy` field.

-# Attack Vectors
+## Attack Vectors
 Nodes using `WAKU-SYNC` are fully trusted.
 Message hashes are assumed to be of valid messages received via Waku Relay or Light push.

 Further refinements to the protocol are planned to reduce the trust level required to operate.
-Notably by verifing messages RLN proof at reception.
+Notably by verifying messages RLN proof at reception.

-# Implementation
+## Implementation
 The following is not part of the specifications but good to know implementation details.

 ### Interval
-Ad-hoc syncing can be useful in some cases but continueous periodic sync minimise the differences in messages stored across the network.
+Ad-hoc syncing can be useful in some cases but continuous periodic sync minimize the differences in messages stored across the network.
 Syncing early and often is the best strategy.
 The default used in nwaku is 5 minutes interval between sync with a range of 1 hour.

 ### Range
 We also offset the sync range by 20 seconds in the past.
-The actual start of the sync range is T-01:00:20 and the end T-00:00:20 This is to handle the inherent jitter of GossipSub.
+The actual start of the sync range is T-01:00:20 and the end T-00:00:20 This is to handle the inherent jitters of GossipSub.
 In other words, it is the amount of time needed to confirm if a message is missing or not.

 ### Storage